-- 3.1 Relief has been granted using the discretionary power under Section 44A Local Government Finance Act 1992 (Section 44A relief) for a number of years using guidance issued by the Office of the Deputy Prime Minister December 2002 and general principles established through consideration of a range of applications. - 3.2 In order to ensure a level of consistency, a framework policy has been developed to support the decision making process.

-- 3.3 Consultation has been carried out with officers of Education and Enterprise to ensure the policy supports the corporate aim of encouraging enterprise and business.
-The recommended scheme is included as Appendix A. - 3.4 The scheme gives preference to new businesses moving into the City and existing businesses moving to other premises within the City to support regeneration.
-Each case will however be considered on its own merits.
+- 3.1 Relief has been granted using the discretionary power under Section 49 Local Government Finance Act 1992 (Section 49 relief) for a number of years using guidance issued by the Office of the Deputy Prime Minister December 2002 and general principles established through consideration of a range of applications. - 3.2 In order to ensure a level of consistency, a framework policy has been developed to support the decision making process. - 3.3 Consultation has been carried out with officers from Education and Enterprise to ensure the policy supports the corporate aim of encouraging enterprise and business.
+The recommended scheme is included as Appendix A. - 3.4 Each application will be considered on its own merits in line with the policy.